top of page

 A comprehensive retaining wall reinforcement system is effective only when it is correctly engineered and properly installed.
 And on a site like this, it requires a contractor and engineer knowledgeable about both the materials and challenging site conditions.

-Weighing up Repair Vs Replacement
+Weighing up Retaining Wall Repair Without Replacement

 Replacement here would have meant: